 What is the Warmest Flooring Material?

-Although carpeting isn’t suitable for every room it is probably the warmest flooring option.
+Although carpeting isn’t suitable for every room it is probably the warmest type of flooring.
 Carpeting comes in a range of qualities and styles, from basic and thin to thick and plush, depending on the budget.
 To enhance the underfoot appeal and to help with insulating the home, consider underfelt or padding under the carpet.

 Solid and Engineered Wooden Flooring